grahac/error_tracker_notifier/README.md

 - **Rich formatting**: Error details are displayed in well-formatted embeds
 - **Searchable history**: Discord keeps a searchable history of all alerts

-The Discord notifications include the same information as emails, formatted as rich embeds for better readability.
+The Discord notifications include the same information as emails, formatted as rich embeds for better readability, including error occurrence counts when throttling is active.

 ## Dependencies